 In the campaign, the Prime Minister made many promises and therefore has tremendous responsibilities to live up to.
 He will be judged on whether he keeps those promises by the communities that he has made them to.
 Our job in the Labour party will be to hold the Government to account and stand up for the communities we represent and for the more than 10 million people who voted for our party in the general election.
 Because that is what parliamentary democracy is about—holding the Government to account and representing the people who sent us here on their behalf.

 I also offer my congratulations to the hon.
 Member for Worthing West (Sir Peter Bottomley) on taking up his position as Father of the House.
 I first encountered him at the Woolwich West by-election in 1975.
 I was a trade union organiser at the time, and I made a very strong recommendation to all the members of my union that they should vote for the Labour candidate, not him.
-I do not want to embarrass the hon.
-Gentleman, but some of them went to see him and said, “He seems such a very nice man.
+Some of them went to see him, came back and said—it was quite embarrassing—“He seems such a very nice man.
 We might well vote for him.”
 I do not want to tarnish his reputation further, but whenever I was trying in the past to get an all-party consensus together on an early-day motion—sometimes a difficult task—he would often give it a Conservative character by supporting such moves.
 I thank him for that and wish him well as Father of the House.

 May I take this opportunity to welcome all newly elected Members to the House?
 It is a very daunting day for them—their first day here after being elected to this place on behalf of their constituents, with all the responsibility that goes with that.
 There is no greater honour than to be elected to this House to represent our constituents, and one of the greatest strengths of our political system is that every one of us represents a community and every one of us has a constituency.
 We are here to represent the homeless and the desperate as well as those who are better off and lead more comfortable existences.
 We are here to represent all of them, and that surely ought to be the watchword of our House and our democracy.